f4exb/sdrangel/plugins/channeltx/modm17/readme.md

 ![M17 Modulator APRS GUI](../../../doc/img/M17Mod_aprs.png)

-<h4>C.6.2.1: From idnetifier</h4>
+<h4>C.6.2.1: From identifier</h4>

-This is the "FROM" of APRS message and usuaiiy is the station callsign followed by a dash and a numeric suffix.
+This is the "FROM" of APRS message and usually is the station callsign followed by a dash and a numeric suffix.

 <h4>C.6.2.2: Add location data</h4>